ZackPlauche/python-gmail/README.md

 # Python Gmail 🐍📨
-The bare minimum usage to send an email from your gmail account using Python.
+The bare minimum api to send emails from your gmail account using Python.

 ## Features
-- Easy enough API
+- Easy API
 - Common defaults for smtp so you don't have to think about it.

+### Not Features
+- Getting previous emails
+- Getting contacts
+- Changing email settings
+- Etc.

 ## Requirements
 - Must have a Gmail account